mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

   any information about why the value was invalid.
 It will now revert to last viable BinWidth used and explain why.
 - The autoscale option when ``All`` is selected will now show the largest and smallest y value for all of the plots.
 - The global parameters in a results table will no longer be given a zero error arbitrarily if one with an error exists.
+- The attribute values in a Chebyshev function will no longer get reset after performing a simultaneous fit.

 ALC
 ---